Mercury-HPC/Mercury-HPC.github.io/documentation.md

 hg_return_t HG_Respond(hg_handle_t handle, hg_cb_t callback, void *arg, void *out_struct);
 {% endhighlight %}

+This call is also non-blocking.
+When it completes, the associated callback is placed onto a completion queue.
+It can then be triggered after a call to `HG_Trigger()`.

 #### Progress

+Mercury uses a callback model.
+Callbacks are passed to non-blocking functions and are pushed to a completion queue when the operation completes.
+Explicit progress is made by calling `HG_Progress()`. `HG_Progress()` returns when an operation completes or `timeout` is reached.

 {% highlight C %}
 hg_return_t HG_Progress(hg_class_t *hg_class, hg_context_t *context, unsigned int timeout);
 {% endhighlight %}

+When an operation completes, the associated callback is placed onto a completion queue.
+Calling `HG_Trigger()` allows the callback execution to be separately controlled from the main progress loop.

 {% highlight C %}
 hg_return_t HG_Trigger(hg_class_t *hg_class, hg_context_t *context, unsigned int timeout, unsigned int max_count, unsigned int *actual_count);
 {% endhighlight %}

+In some cases, one may want to call `HG_Progress()` then `HG_Trigger()` or have their execution in parallel by using separate threads.

 ## Bulk Layer

+In addition to the previous layer, some RPC may require the transfer of larger amounts of data.
+For these RPCs, the bulk layer can be used.
+It is built on top of the RMA protocol defined in the network abstraction layer.

+The origin process exposes a memory region to the target by creating a bulk descriptor (which contains virtual memory address information, size of the memory region that is being exposed, and other parameters that depend on the underlying network implementation).
+The bulk descriptor can then be serialized and sent to the target along with the RPC request arguments (using the RPC layer).
+When the target gets the input parameters, it can deserialize the bulk descriptor, get the size of the memory buffer that has to be transferred, and initiate the transfer.
+Only the target initiates one-sided transfers so that it can, as well as controlling the data flow, protect its memory from concurrent accesses.

 ### Interface

+The interface uses its own bulk class and execution context, which are similar to the ones defined by the RPC layer.
+One can hence create new classes and contexts if the NA class/context that need to be used are different, but for convenience they can also be retrieved from the RPC layer by using the `HG_Get_info()` call:

 {% highlight C %}
 struct hg_info {